 Relatively speaking, Malaysian Banks pay a very nice return on savings accounts.
 As of the time I am writing this it is easy to secure a 12 month term deposit in excess of 4% interest!
 Additionally, the Malaysian government has recently published their budget for 2018 and it is staying true to conservative economics which should bode well for long term economic prospects.

 Malaysia is heavily dependent on oil and gas revenues to fund their government.
 The recent commodity price slide has caused their currency to depreciate below the long term trend.
 This creates temporary funding difficulties for the government however, this makes financial qualification much easier for the MM2H program.
 In time, the pressure on the commodity markets will subside and the Ringgit should return to normal valuations.

 ASEAN & China

 Malaysia is a member country of ASEAN and is set to benefit from the long term economic opportunities in the region.
-Additionally, Malaysia has opened up more economic ties with China and China has now become Malaysia’s largest trading partner.
-This bodes very well for the future economic prosperity of Malaysia.
+Additionally, Malaysia has opened up more economic ties with China.
+As a result, China has now become Malaysia’s largest trading partner and this bodes well for the economic prosperity of Malaysia.